pnuehrenberg/vassi/docs/source/2_example_datasets.rst

     python -m vassi.case_studies.calms21.download --keep-original

-You can also download the videos along with the dataset, not that this requires additional storage space (~60 GB for download and extraction, ~30 GB afterwards):
+You can also download the videos along with the dataset, note that this requires additional storage space (~60 GB for download and extraction, ~30 GB afterwards):

 .. code-block:: bash